ICIJ/datashare-docs/server-mode/authentication-providers/basic-with-redis.md

 On the server side, you have to provide a user store for Datashare.
 For now we are using a Redis data store.

 So you have to provision users.
-The passwords are sha256 hex encoded (for example with bash):
+The passwords are `sha256 hex` encoded.
+For example using `bash`:
 ```
 $ echo -n bar | sha256sum
 fcde2b2edba56bf408601fb721fe9b5c338d10ee429ea04fae5511b68fbf8fb9  -